 - An appointment can be made to view prospective pets by calling 860-945-5200

-- Pictures of pets available in our Shelter as well as others in the State are accessible via www.petfinder.org or click here
+- To see pictures of pets available in our Shelter as well as others in the State click here.

 - All dogs or cats, unless altered, will be adopted through the Connecticut Animal Population Control Program (APCP)

 - The adoption fee for altered dogs/cats is $5 and unaltered $50.
 An application is required